27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A small, fragrant touch that makes showers feel spa-like.

-A clip-on mirror frame upgrade is a cozy bathroom decor idea apartment renters can do in minutes.
-It hides plain builder mirrors and adds warmth around the sink.
+A clip-on mirror frame hides plain builder mirrors and adds warmth around the sink in minutes.
 Choose light oak or soft white to keep it bright.
-The frame gives structure without replacing the mirror.
-The result feels more custom and finished.
+The frame gives structure without replacing the mirror, and the result feels more custom and finished.

 Balance the framed mirror with a simple sconce or soft towels.
 Avoid heavy, dark frames in small spaces.
 The lighter tones keep the bathroom open.
-A framed mirror reads like a design decision instead of a rental default.
-It is a renter-friendly way to add character.
+A framed mirror reads like a design decision instead of a rental default, and it is a renter-friendly way to add character.

 Tips